-- Unreasonable pressure for a dating, romantic, or intimate relationship or sexual contact - Unwelcome kissing, hugging, and massaging - Sexual innuendos, jokes, or humor - Displaying sexual graffiti, pictures, videos, or posters - Using sexually explicit profanity - Ask about, or talking about, sexual fantasies, sexual preferences, or sexual activities - E-mail, internet, or other electronic use that violates this Policy - Leering or staring at someone in a sexual way, such as staring at a person's breasts or groin - Sending sexually explicit emails, text messages, or social media posts - Commenting on a person's dress in a sexual manner - Giving unwelcome personal gifts such as lingerie that suggests the desire for a romantic relationship - Insulting, demeaning, or degrading another person based on gender or gender stereotypes
+- Unreasonable pressure for a dating, romantic, or intimate relationship or sexual contact - Unwelcome kissing, hugging, or massaging. - Sexual innuendos, jokes, or humor - Displaying sexual graffiti, pictures, videos, or posters - Using sexually explicit profanity - Asking about, or telling about, sexual fantasies, sexual preferences, or sexual activities - E-mail, internet, or other electronic use that violates this Policy. - Leering or staring at someone in a sexual way, such as staring at a person's breasts or groin - Sending sexually explicit emails, text messages, or social media posts - Commenting on a person's dress in a sexual manner - Giving unwelcome personal gifts such as lingerie that suggest the desire for a romantic relationship - Insulting, demeaning, or degrading another person based on gender or gender stereotypes.